rfong/sustenance/not_too_sweet/basque_cheesecake.md

-IN PROGRESS; trying to find a way to make it less sweet
+IN PROGRESS; trying to find a way to make it less sweet without compromising the texture setting

 most recipes suggest broiling the top; I don't do this any more since it usually catches on fire for me